engrit-illinois/Remove-AdGroupMemberships/README.md

 A script to remove AD users from AD groups, based on given memberships.

 # Behavior
 Accepts a CSV file with one row for each user-in-group membership which should be removed.
-Checks that all objects are valid and performs the membership removals.
+Checks that all AD objects and memberships exist and performs the membership removals.

 # Requirements
 - Requires RSAT to be installed.